banhpete/Notes-on-Back-End-Topics/README.md

 #### Sealed
  - This is to prevent a class being a base class
  - Hardly ever used, but it does provide some run-time optimization;
+#### Unit Testing in C#
+ - To create a unit test in C# we have to add a new project to the solution and then pick one of the testing frameworks
+   - There are multiple frameworks, MSTest, xUnit Test, NUnit Test
+ - The test needs to reference your project
+ - So in a test project you will have cs files that have a class for testing, and each method for the class does the testing.
+ - Using interfaces seem to be crucial for proper unit testing, especially if for a specific module it relays on another module.
+When test this unit, we only want to test this unit, this is one of the reasons why we use interfaces, so we can create a mock class based on the interface.
+If you think about it, it makes sense that we use interfaces rather an actual class itself, how do we know that class is working properly?